ServiceNow/azimuth/docs/docs/user-guide/exploration-space/utterance-table.md

     :material-sort: Click a column header to sort the table by the column values.
 Each click rotates between ascending order, descending order, and no sorting.

-### Index
+### Id

 A **unique index** for each utterance is generated for referencing purposes.
 When exporting the utterances, the utterance index refers to the column `row_idx`.

-If a persistent id is provided in the [column](../../reference/configuration/project.md#columns) section of the config, hovering on the index will display both the generated index and the persistent id, when they differ.
+If a persistent id is provided in the [columns](../../reference/configuration/project.md#columns) section of the config, hovering on the index will display both the generated index and the persistent id, when they differ.

 ### Utterance